 4. An AI needs clear framework conditions.

-Benefits for companies: Why AI-supported learning is convincing
+Advantages for companies: Why AI-supported learning convinces

 ✔️ Less effort for HR and trainers